 This policy sets out the whistleblowing procedures at Harrogate Grammar School.
 It has been produced (and reviewed) by Kirstie Moat who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-She is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+She is fully aware of the contents of this policy and will escalate any instances of malpractice as the head of centre to the relevant awarding body/bodies.